paudetseis/SplitPy/docs/scripts.rst

 .. code-block::

-    $ split_average.py -h
+    $ split_average -h
-    usage: split_average.py [arguments] <station database>
+    usage: split_average [arguments] <station database>

     Script to plot the average splitting results for a given station.
 Loads the available .pkl files in the specified Station Directory.

     positional arguments:
       indb           Station Database to process from.

-    optional arguments:
+    options:
       -h, --help     show this help message and exit --keys STKEYS  Specify a comma separated list of station keys for which to perform analysis.
 These must be contained within the station database.
 Partial keys will be used to match against those in the dictionary.
 For instance, providing IU will match with all stations in the IU network [Default processes all stations in the database]
-      -v, -V, --verbose     Specify to increase verbosity.
+      -V, --verbose  Specify to increase verbosity.
       --show-fig     Specify show plots during processing - they are still saved to disk.
                      [Default only saves]
-      -A, --auto            Specify to use automatically processed split results.
+      --auto         Specify to use automatically processed split results.
 [Default uses refined ('manual') split results]

     Null Selection Settings:
       Settings associated with selecting which Null or Non-Null data is included

-      --nulls, --Nulls      Specify this flag to include Null Values in the average.
+      --nulls        Specify this flag to include Null Values in the average.
 [Default Non-Nulls only]
-      --no-nons, --No-Nons  Specify this flag to exclude Non-Nulls from the average [Default False]
+      --no-nons      Specify this flag to exclude Non-Nulls from the average [Default False]

     Quality Selection Settings:
       Settings associated with selecting the qualities to include in the selection.

-      --No-Good, --no-good  Specify to exclude 'Good' measurements from the average.
+      --no-good      Specify to exclude 'Good' measurements from the average.
 [Default Good + Fair]
-      --No-Fair, --no-fair  Specify to exclude 'Fair' measurements from the average [Default Good + Fair]
+      --no-fair      Specify to exclude 'Fair' measurements from the average [Default Good + Fair]
-      --Poor, --poor        Specify to include 'Poor' measurements in the average [Default No Poors]
+      --poor         Specify to include 'Poor' measurements in the average [Default No Poors]

     Split Type Settings:
       Settings to Select which Split types are included in the selection.

-      --RC-Only, --rc-only, --RC-only
-                            Specify to only include RC splits in the average.
-                            [Default RC + SC]
-      --SC-Only, --sc-only, --SC-only
-                            Specify to only include SC splits in the average.
+      --RC-only      Specify to only include RC splits in the average.
+[Default RC + SC] --SC-only      Specify to only include SC splits in the average.
 [Default RC + SC]